Sandy Munro: Teardown reports

-Munro's consultancy specialises in deconstructing automobiles to analyse their construction and has analysed hundreds of vehicles.
+Munro's consultancy specialises in deconstructing automobiles and has analysed the construction of hundreds of vehicles.
 The detailed analyses are sold to manufacturers and suppliers who use the information to help plan, price and improve their products.
-For example, they studied the BMW i3 in 2015 – an innovative electric car which made extensive use of plastics reinforced with carbon fiber and hemp.
+For example, they studied the BMW i3 in 2015 – an innovative electric car which made extensive use of carbon composites and hemp.
 Their detailed cost analysis cost $2.1 million to produce and originally sold for $89,000.
 The report was 23,793 pages long, divided into the following sections: